-There are 8 operators that run from Koh Lanta to Phuket, with 8 departures per day.
-If you decide to take a Ferry, you can take the High Speed option.
+There are 7 operators that run from Koh Lanta to Phuket.
+If you decide to take a Ferry, you can take the Standard, Speedboat, High Speed, and Tourist option.

-There is 1 operator that run from Koh Lanta to Phuket.
-If you decide to take a Car, you can take the Standard option.
+There is 1 operator that run from Koh Lanta to Phuket, with 2 departure per day.
+If you decide to take a Van+Ferry, you can take the Standard option.

 If you want to decrease day-of-travel stresses, it’s recommended to book the prearranged bus-ferry option.
 Pick up locations are situated throughout Koh Lanta.
 This is an affordable option, which provides cushy seats in the bus, air conditioning in both vehicles, and bathrooms in the ferry.